The-AVR/AVR-2022/content/en/basic-drone-assembly/mid-plate-assembly/_index.md

 ![Mid top and bottom plates ready to be secured](mid_plate_assembly_8.jpg)

-As we discussed in the previous section motor order is incredibly important for you to have a successful flight test.
+As we discussed in the previous section, motor order is incredibly important for you to have a successful flight test.
 Look at the motor position diagram below.
 Lay out each of your ESC leads in this same order.

 ![Matching up ESCs with their motor position](mid_plate_assembly_9.jpg)